neerajsinghal933/Leetcode-practice/Steps by Knight - GFG/README.md

 <p>&nbsp;</p>

 <p><span style="font-size:18px"><strong>Your Task:</strong><br>
 You don't need to read input or print anything.
-Your task is to complete the function&nbsp;<strong>minStepToReachTarget()</strong>&nbsp;which takes the initial position of Knight (KnightPos), the target position of Knight (TargetPos), and the size of the chessboard (N) as input parameters and returns the minimum number of steps required by the knight to reach from its current position to the given target position.</span></p>
+Your task is to complete the function&nbsp;<strong>minStepToReachTarget()</strong>&nbsp;which takes the initial position of Knight (KnightPos), the target position of Knight (TargetPos), and the size of the chessboard (N) as input parameters and returns the minimum number of steps required by the knight to reach from its current position to the given target position or return -1 if its not possible.</span></p>

 <p>&nbsp;</p>